alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/use-in-web-environments.md

-The lack of `async_hooks` support in web browsers means that if you are calling a [`Runnable`](https://js.langchain.com/v0.2/docs/concepts#interface) within a node (for example, when calling a chat model), you need to manually pass a `config` object through to properly support tracing, [`.streamEvents()`](https://js.langchain.com/v0.2/docs/how_to/streaming#using-stream-events) to stream intermediate steps, and other callback related functionality.
+The lack of `async_hooks` support in web browsers means that if you are calling a [`Runnable`](https://js.langchain.com/v0.2/docs/concepts#interface) within a node (for example, when calling a chat modelCOnfig), you need to manually pass a `config` object through to properly support tracing, [`.streamEvents()`](https://js.langchain.com/v0.2/docs/how_to/streaming#using-stream-events) to stream intermediate steps, and other callback related functionality.
 This